-The Zone Interns (ZI), and I will all have regular office hours.
-We encourage you to take these opportunities to talk with us about anything you would like to discuss.
-If you are unable to meet during the regularly scheduled office hours, please contact me or the TA to schedule an appointment.
+The Zone Interns (ZI) and I will have regular office hours.
+I encourage you to take these opportunities to talk with us about any questions you have during the course.
+If you are unable to meet during the scheduled office hours, please contact me to schedule an appointment.
 One of us would be more than happy to accommodate.
 Any changes made to the office hour times or locations will be communicated in advance.